 You can go straight to the pie crust tutorials linked below, but if you’re new to pie crusts, I suggest reading this entire post first.

-I can cook well-enough, but I won’t win an innovation cook award anytime soon or all of a sudden learn how to take awesome food pictures.
+I can cook a decent meal, but I’m never gonna win an innovation cook award anytime soon.
 I’m pretty boring when it comes to cooking in general, likely because I have little time to do any real creative or fun cooking.

 Best tip – act like the crust is HOT lava!